Quest 0 - Working with the Circle

 doubleCover : S¹ → Type doubleCover base = Bool doubleCover (loop i) = Bool

-In this part, we will define the path flipPath : Bool ≡ Bool
+In this part, we will define the path flipPath : Bool ≡ Bool.

-Recall the picture of doubleCover
+Recall the picture of doubleCover.

-This means we need flipPath
+This means we need flipPath to correspond to

 the unique non-identity permutation of Bool

-that flips true
+that flips true and false.

 The function